 That’s where I’m at with the Nexus 5X.
 It’s a very good phone.
 I think it is a very fair value, and I’m happy with my purchase.
 It’s definitely an upgrade from the Nexus 5, but really, it’s just giving me what I expect out of a phone.
 And almost 10 years into the smartphone revolution, I think that’s fair.
 Rather than the technology itself being the technology being the focus of my attention, I don’t have to pay much attention to its bells and whistles while I use it to do the things I enjoy with it: take pictures, watch videos, listen to music and podcasts, read about what is happening in the world, and by that measure, the Nexus 5X more than exceeds expectations.

-Click here to get the Dell E2414Hx on Amazon.
-If you purchase through this link, a small percentage of your purchase will support my work at Tech Powered Math.
-Thanks for your support!
+Click here to get the unlocked Nexus 5X on Amazon.
+A small percentage of your purchase goes to support my work at Tech Powered Math.
+Thanks for your support!.